 Knowing the Higgs’ characteristics will allow physicists a better understanding of the forces involved subatomically.
 The Higgs’ importance lies in the fact that it is a manifestation of the Higgs field, which is thought to permeate all of space and interact with all other subatomic particles.
 The interaction leads to the different mass for each elementary particle.
 Some, like protons, are slowed by this field while others, like electrons, go through it rapidly, making them light.

-The LHC experiments have been smashing together protons at very high speeds, and counting the many elementary particles created form these collisions.
+The LHC experiments have been smashing together protons at very high speeds, and counting the many elementary particles created from these collisions.
 Particles like the Higgs immediately decay into simpler fragments.
 Physicists were searching for characteristic decays that would indicate the existence of the Higgs.
 The process is chaotic, so it took a long time to sift through the raw data and find which decays indicated which particles.

 In December, the LHC had enough data to ascertain that some events were pointing to the creation of the Higgs at 125 GeV with a 3-sigma significance, implying that there was a 0.13% chance of this happening by chance.
 Discovery is only confirmed with a 5-sigma result, which has only a one in 3 million chance of happening randomly.